A-Chain/AChain-Global-ore-pool/README.md

-# xgo - Go CGO cross compiler
+# AChain-Global-ore-pool-xgo - Go CGO cross compiler

 Although Go strives to be a cross platform language, cross compilation from one platform to another is not as simple as it could be, as you need the Go sources